crillab/metrics/docs/md/wallet.md

 )
 ```

 By default, the cactus plot draw its graphic by using the `cpu_time` of results: the user is free to change this behaviour by replacing the `cactus_col` parameter.
 We can ask to this plot to cumulate the runtime by giving `cumulated=True`.
-We can show and hide marker thanks to `show_marker` parameter.
+We can show and hide markers thanks to `show_marker` parameter.

 > A full example of a static cactus-plot is given in [this notebook](https://github.com/crillab/metrics/blob/master/example/sat-competition/2019/static_cactus_and_output.ipynb).